What is container orchestration?

 Kubernetes maps out how applications should work and interact with other applications.
 Due to its elasticity, it can scale services up and down as required, perform rolling updates, switch traffic between different versions of your applications to test features or rollback problematic deployments.

 Kubernetes has emerged as a leading choice for organisations looking to build their multi-cloud environments.
 All public clouds have adopted Kubernetes and offer their own distributions, such as AWS Elastic Container Service for Kubernetes, Google Kubernetes Engine and Azure Kubernetes Service.

 Kubernetes history and ecosystem

-Kubernetes (from the Greek 'κυβερνήτης' meaning 'helmsman') was originally developed by Google, Kubernete's design has been heavily influenced by Google's 'Borg' project – a similar system used by Google to run much of its infrastructure.
-Kubernetes has since been donated to the Cloud Native Computing Foundation, a collaborative project between the Linux Foundation and Google, Cisco, IBM, Docker, Microsoft, AWS and VMware.
+Kubernetes (from the Greek 'κυβερνήτης' meaning 'helmsman') was originally developed by Google.
+Kubernete's design has been heavily influenced by Google's 'Borg' project – a similar system used by Google to run much of its infrastructure.
+Kubernetes has since been donated to the Cloud Native Computing Foundation (CNCF), a collaborative project between the Linux Foundation and Google, Cisco, IBM, Docker, Microsoft, AWS and VMware.